- Chart

 Volatility

-As a corporate bond ETF, IBDQ exhibits lower volatility compared to equity ETFs.
-However, its value can fluctuate with changes in interest rates and credit quality.
+As a bond ETF, IBDC generally exhibits lower volatility compared to equity ETFs.
+However, its volatility is influenced by interest rate sensitivity (duration) of its underlying bonds and credit risk.

 Market Risk